christian-h5/Development-Tracker/DEPLOY.md

 ### Netlify (Easiest)
 - Go to netlify.com
-- Drag the `dist/public` folder to the deploy area
+- Drag the `dist` folder to the deploy area
 - Your site goes live instantly
 - Free SSL and custom domains